Big week for Andrew Wilson Manhattan Bridge headliner images :)

 Near its end, hundreds of skateboarders had appeared in 411 openers.
 It was one of our highest distinctions — a distinction that was eventually distinguished upon hundreds.
 The luster of the horns probably started to wear off a bit by issue 42 or something.

-However, how many can lay claim to an opener in the finest bastion of ignorance available to humankind?
 This past spring, a skateboarding taco advertising $1 edible versions of itself aimed to do what many have before it: come off the pedestrian side of the Williamsburg Bridge without stop, and make that seamless left onto Bedford Avenue.
 The taco learned that pulling out of the bridge is not as simple as it seems, given traffic and the sharpness of the turn, earning itself an opener in a Worldstar Vine Comp, and a place in history.

 18. Canadians Notice Stuff That We Don’t